VolkovLabs/business-charts/README.md

 ## Introduction

-The Apache ECharts plugin is a visualization panel for Grafana that allows you to incorporate popular Apache ECharts libraries into your Grafana dashboard.
+The Apache ECharts plugin is a visualization panel for Grafana that allows you to incorporate the popular Apache ECharts library into your Grafana dashboard.

-[Apache ECharts libraries](https://echarts.apache.org/en/index.html) is a free, powerful charting and visualization library with statistical capabilities.
-It is written in pure JavaScript and based on zrender, which is a whole new lightweight canvas library.
+[Apache ECharts](https://echarts.apache.org/en/index.html) is a free, powerful charting and visualization library with statistical capabilities.
+It is written in pure JavaScript and based on zrender.

 [![Apache ECharts panel for Grafana | How to create modern dashboards in Grafana | ECharts Tutorial](https://raw.githubusercontent.com/volkovlabs/volkovlabs-echarts-panel/main/img/video.png)](https://youtu.be/DxqCrBEmrQw)

-Apache ECharts panel offers an easy way of adding intuitive, interactive, and highly customizable charts into your Grafana dashboard.
+Apache ECharts visualization panel offers an easy way of adding intuitive, interactive, and highly customizable charts into your Grafana dashboard.

 ### Requirements